Love at First Flight

 a 22 year old Los Angeles native, with a passion for aviation and travelling.

-Apart from aviation and travel, I am a personal computer enthusiast and an aerospace engineering student with a focus on orbital dynamics and space mission design.
-Currently, I am in my final undergraduate semester at California State Polytechnic University, Pomona.
+Apart from aviation and travel, I am a personal computer enthusiast and an aerospace engineering graduate from California Polytechnic University, Pomona with a focus on orbital dynamics and space mission design.
 I have worked as a guidance, navigation, and control (GNC) engineering intern for AeroVironment and have completed several internships with NASA's Jet Propulsion Laboratory in their Space Mission Design and Navigation section.
 Visit My Engineering Portfolio.

 Tools of the Trade.